brunoterkaly/virtual-machine-scale-sets/README.md

 Load balancing is used to route traffic from the public Internet to the load balanced set of virtual machines.

-If you look closely on lines 181 and 182, you will notice that we define a front-end port range through which we can map to specific VM's.
+If you look closely on lines 181 and 182, you will notice that we define a front-end port range through which we can map to specific VMs.
 You will need to refer back to the resource file to really understand which specific numbers are being used.
 I have included an excerpt below.

 So what this means is that if you SSH into port 50,000, you will reach the first VM in the scale set.
 If you SSH into 50,001, you will reach the second VM scale set.
 And so on.